ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 Supervisor can log in to the registration client application and view a list of registration ID that are awaiting approval

-The supervisor may opt to see the details of one or many registration ID .The system should show the display the acknowledgement slip of the registration\s
+The supervisor may opt to see the details of one or many registration ID.
+The system should show the display the acknowledgement slip of the registration\s

 The supervisor then choses to either approve, reject or keep the registration on hold.

 The supervisor must provide a reason in case of reject.
 Some of the values of Reason for hold are: Gender-photo mismatch, Age-photo mismatch, Name correction required, Address correction required, Date of birth correction required

-The supervisor then authenticates the registration by providing any one biometric - fingerprint, iris or face.
+The supervisor then authenticates the registration by providing any one biometric - fingerprint, iris, or face.
 The system then shows a confirmation of successful approval.

 1. In case of authentication failure, the supervisor can try again by providing the same or different biometric.
 1. The packet status should change only when supervisor completes authentication.
 Else the packet status should revert to its original status.
-1. The packets which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
+1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
-1. The packets which are placed on hold followed by successful authentication are moved from the ‘Pending Approval’ list to the ‘Pending Action’ list.
+1. The packets, which are placed on hold followed by successful authentication, are moved from the ‘Pending Approval’ list to the ‘Pending Action’ list.
 1. The approved and rejected packets are placed in the upload location on the client and should be sent to server during the next upload.
 1. If a registration is on hold for more than x days, it is auto-approved by the system.
 No Supervisor authentication is required for this.
 The parameter x is configurable
 1. ‘Authenticated' registrations report: Allow the supervisor to view a report of approved registrations for the past 15 days.